 Welcome to the Great River Children’s Museum Family Fun Club.
-We will be creating new activities each week this summer.
+We will be creating new activities each month.
 Become a Family Fun Club member to be notified when new activities are released.

 Saturday, September 19th

 Kids love rocks – climbing, skipping, and collecting!
 Today we will send you exploring your community for rocks large and small.
 Listen to a story about rocks and then go on a hunt.
 Our activity page highlights several places around the town where you can see special rocks and learn about our community’s history.
 Check out the book list with some of our favorite rock books and reserve them at your local library.
 Have rocking good time!

 The book reading starts at 1 minute in the video.

 Check your own backyard, the alley, the neighborhood, by your school, along the banks of a creek or the Mississippi River.
 Rocks are everywhere!
 Here are three places in Saint Cloud and Waite Park to explore and enjoy great rocks:

 Two granite sculptures titled The Castle and The Sentinel and a third called The Jewel Stone which was made from a glacial boulder.
 They were shaped and put in place at the mall where Caponi did the final carving over the course of two months often working 18 hours a day.